CarlosSamp/pinkpoint/README.md

 - List and map of sectors and routes
 - Batch log of route ascents
 - Sector editing with permission management
-- drawing of a route's path on the image
+- Drawing of a route's path on the image

 Example:
 **https://csperedo.website/pinkpoint/**